 If your pet is in trouble, it can be quite difficult as an owner, especially if you are unsure if the situation should be evaluated immediately.
 When in doubt, always contact your veterinarian or the nearest emergency animal hospital.
-Prescott Area Pet Emergency Hospital is available 24/7 and can be reached at 928-778-1990.
+Prescott Area Pet Emergency Hospital can be reached at 928-778-1990.

 Common dog and cat emergencies that should be evaluated by a veterinarian immediately:

 Allergic reactions to food, vaccines, or insect bites/stings can quickly progress to anaphylaxis that causes sudden collapse, severe breathing difficulties and may lead to death.
 The first signs that you may see in your pet are often swelling around the face, the appearance of hives, and restlessness.
 If left untreated, it may progress to vomiting or diarrhea, difficulty breathing, and collapse.
 If your pet is having an allergic reaction it is important that they see a veterinarian as soon as possible.

 the initial puncture wound is just the “tip of the iceberg” as far as damage.
 Damage to the underlying tissues is usually much more extensive and there can be significant muscle damage or tearing present underneath these wounds.
 They may also penetrate into the belly or chest and damage vital organs.
 Infection is another life threatening danger.
 If you witness your pet being attacked by any animal it is very important to have them examined by a veterinarian as soon as possible to determine the extent of the injuries.